NebeyouMusie/file-store/README.md

 ## Usage

 1. Open http://localhost:3000 in your browser to view the project locally.
+2. Sign in using your google account or your email.
+3. Upload files.
-2. Explore the interactive elements and functionality of the landing page.
+4. Explore the interactive elements and functionality in the table.

 ## Credit